Festival Season in the City: A Guide to Newcastle's Festival Calendar

 Now we’re easing into spring, festival season is almost upon us and as ever, Newcastle is stuffed to the gills with all sorts of fabulous events.

-With old favourites returning and some new happenings added to the calendar too, there are festivals celebrating food and drink and the arts, and of course lots of festivals full of exciting musical line-ups.
-It’s going to be a busy summer in the city for sure, so we’ve gathered together some of the most exciting upcoming festivals for you to peruse and get tickets for.
+With festivals celebrating everything from food and drink to music and the arts, it's going to be a busy few months for sure so we've gathered together some of the most exciting upcoming festivals for you to peruse and get tickets for.

 Food & Drink

-Newcastle Beer & Cider Festival also makes a welcome return to Northumbria University this spring.
-Now in its 47th year, the festival is bringing a smorgasbord of beer and cider to the city - more than 100 of the former and 30 of the latter - as all manner of other tipples and a packed schedule of musical entertainment from the likes of Brad Thompson, Tom Taylor and Rich Gilroy).
-The various ticket options all include drinks tokens.
+Newcastle Beer & Cider Festival makes a welcome return to Northumbria University this spring.
+Now in its 47th year, the festival is bringing a smorgasbord of beer and cider to the city – more than 70 of the former and 30 of the latter – and all manner of other tipples as well as a packed schedule of musical entertainment.

 Blackfriars Beer Festival @ Blackfriars Restaurant

-Hop to Blackfriars Restaurant this May Bank Holiday for their first ever beer festival!
-Guests will be able to sample beers from eight local breweries – including Blackfriars’ very own St. Dominic’s Brewery! – in the gorgeous surroundings of the restaurant’s cloister garden and medieval banquet hall.
-Plus, there’ll be street food from the Blackfriars BBQ, and live music on Saturday and Sunday afternoons to keep the good vibes going.
-Tickets are under a tenner, with £1 from each sale going to support the valuable work that the Newcastle United Foundation carry out.
+Following a popular debut last year, Blackfriars Beer Festival is back for 2026 with three whole days of hoppy fun over the late May bank holiday weekend.
+Guests will be able to sample beers from nine amazing local breweries – including Blackfriars’ very own St. Dominic’s Brewery – in the gorgeous surroundings of the restaurant’s cloister garden and medieval banquet hall.
+Plus, on Saturday and Sunday, there’ll be street food straight from the Blackfriars BBQ and live music to keep the good vibes going.
+Tickets are under a tenner and include a branded schooner filled with your choice of St. Dominic’s Brewery beer on arrival.

 Music